floss1138/dbDotCad/README.md

 HANDLE BLOCKNAME TITLE ATTRIBUTE1 ATTRIBUTE2 TITLE(1)

 Each field (attribute/key name) is separated by a tab.
-There is a column for each attribute from all selected blocks, data under each attribute/key that do not apply to a specific BLOCKNAME are indicated with `<>` in the cells that do not apply.
-If the entry between tabs is simply empty, then the key is valid and the data is empty.
+There is a column for each attribute from all selected blocks; data under each attribute/key that do not apply to a specific BLOCKNAME are indicated with `<>` in the cells that do not apply.
+If the entry for the tag value is empty then data between tabs of the ATTOUT file will be empty. i.e. No tag value results in a valid key and the data is empty.
+If `<>` is used as the tag data, this will be saved in the ATTOUT operation but a warning `One or more records of data cannot be matched ...` will be shown during ATTIN operation.
+Where the attribute has `<>`, existing values will not be updated i.e. remaining data will not be overwritten.
+Duplicating TAG names between different blocks is OK.
+This is only listed once in the ATTOUT header.

 The handle is an id automatically generated and unique to each block, ONLY FOR THE ORIGINATING DRAWING.
 The `ATTOUT` command adds a preceding apostrophe/single quote character to the HANDLE data which can be a useful validity check.